qossmic/deptrac/README.md

   Repository:
 ```

-take a closer look t the rulset, here we whitelist that controller can access service and service can access repository.
+Take a closer look t the rulset, here we whitelist that controller can access service and service can access repository.

-after running deptrac we'll get this result:
+After running deptrac we'll get this result:

 ```
 Start to create an AstMap for 3 Files.